Vlasmetrics7/vlasmetrics7.github.io/publications.md

         <strong>Matemáticas Financieras II</strong><br>
         Editorial GAFRA, 2012.<br>
         Authors: C. Vladimir Rodríguez Caballero &
-        <a href="#" target="_blank">Omar Espin García</a>.<br>
+        <a href="#" target="_blank">Osvaldo Espin García</a>.<br>
         ISBN: 978-607-8224-42-5.<br><br>

-        This high-school textbook was written to share financial mathematics tools with young students across Mexico.
-        It is used nationally as part of the 6th-semester curriculum in the Mexican SEP system.<br><br>
+This high school textbook was created to share financial mathematics tools with young students throughout Mexico.
+It is used nationally as part of the sixth-semester curriculum of the Mexican Education Secretary system.<br><br>

         <strong>Download:</strong> <a href="#" target="_blank">Full Book (PDF)</a>
       </p>